Home » Read & Learn » WordPress » WordPress Photo Gallery Plugins & Slider Tips

 Kadence Theme Has Sliders Built-in

 I use Kadence for this site, and it doesn’t require a third-party plugin to have sliders.
 Instead, sliders are baked in via a Slide Block.
-Here’s an example:
+Here’s an example of the Advanced Slider Block:

 My Slider Plugin Choice: Soliloquy Slider

-If you need a more robust slider solution or your theme does not include a slider block or widget, I would choose Soliloquy, especially if you want to post PDF, Instagram, and Pinterest sliders too.
-Social media integration is a reason by itself to invest in Soliloquy.
+If you need a more robust slider solution or your theme does not include a slider block or widget, I recommend Soliloquy.
+This is especially true if you want to post PDF, Instagram, and Pinterest sliders.
+Social media integration is a reason alone to invest in Soliloquy.

-Soliloquy Slider is my go-to slider plugin and what I use when a more comprehensive solution is required.
-The Soliloquy plugin is highly optimized for web and server performance because — yep, speed is vital for SEO and conversion.
+Soliloquy Slider is my go-to slider plugin for clients active on social media and when a more comprehensive solution is required.
+The Soliloquy plugin is highly optimized for web and server performance because, again, speed is vital for SEO and conversion.

 Slider by Soliloquy – Responsive Image Slider for WordPress

-Therefore, every slider query is optimized on the front-end and the back-end to ensure maximum speed.
-Let’s face it: You need to squeeze every bit of speed out of your site to hit that 2-second goal, and the plugins you use are one of those primary factors.
+Therefore, every slider query is optimized on the front and back end to ensure maximum speed.
+Let’s face it: you need to squeeze every bit of speed out of your site to hit that 2-second goal, and the plugins you use are one of those primary factors.

-Once the plugin is installed, look at where you will display your gallery.
+Once the plugin is installed, determine where you will display your gallery.
 Next, go through all the settings tabs to become familiar with the available options so you can place them as you desire.
-Now we select your images.
-If your gallery photos only need to be 500 pixels, use images that size and set the slider to that size as well.

 Slider Features

-Features are dependent on which package you choose.
-Packages range from $17 – $269 and can include:
+Features are dependent on which package you choose and the number of websites you plan to use the plugin on.
+Packages range from $19.50 – $199.50 and can include:

 • Unlimited Sliders